Music Courses in the UK

 Studying Music in the UK

-Bristol is the UK’s fifth largest city, it is creative and welcoming and you will find everything you need within walking distance of BIMM.
-Music is at the heart of this vibrant cultural centre with artists such as Portishead, Massive Attack and Tricky putting the city on the musical map.
-Bristol boasts several internationally famous venues and also supports numerous smaller venues where up-and-coming UK talent come to play and make a name for themselves.
+Brighton is a compact, creative and welcoming city where you will find everything you need within walking distance of BIMM.
+Music is right at the heart of this vibrant cultural centre which is home to many creative arts students.
+Brighton boasts an international music festival – The Great Escape – with artists performing at world famous venues such at The Dome, Audio, Concorde 2, Komedia and The Corn Exchange.
+The city supports numerous smaller venues where the newest and brightest UK talent come to play and make a name for themselves.
 Every night of the week you will find free gigs and events to enjoy – many of which feature BIMM students and alumni.

-All of the degree level courses at BIMM Bristol are validated by the Bath Spa University.
+All of the degree level courses at BIMM Brighton are validated by the University of Sussex, who are recognised as one of the top 10 Universities in the UK.

-If you would like to apply for a course at BIMM Bristol or just find out more information you can contact our Admissions team here or you can email them at firstname.lastname@example.org.
+If you would like to apply for a course at BIMM Brighton or just find out more information you can contact our Admissions team here or you can email them at [email protected].
 Alternatively you can call them at 00441273 626666.

 Our Admissions team can also give you help with completing your application form and personal application statement.